 Low power can be achieved by leveraging the devices’ dual-band (2.4 GHz and 5 GHz) fast-scan mechanism to connect to an access point (AP) in 0.5 seconds, and a unique network learning algorithm with real-time power optimization.
 Designers can also take advantage of hostless mode, which reduces reliance on the host microcontroller (MCU) and provides more autonomy for the network processor to handle custom-defined repetitive and deterministic tasks.
 This mode can reduce the current consumption of a host MCU by one-third, further extending the battery life of an application.

-In addition, the new Simplink Wi-Fi devices support Wi-Fi Alliance power-saving features for battery-powered IoT applications.
+In addition, the new Simplink Wi-Fi devices and modules support Wi-Fi Alliance power-saving features for battery-powered IoT applications.
 These features improve device power efficiency by enabling Wi-Fi products to sleep longer without disconnecting from the network (for APs that support this feature).